memgraph/documentation/pages/custom-query-modules/python/implement-custom-query-module-in-python.md

----
-id: implement-custom-query-module-in-python
-title: Implement a custom query module in Python
-sidebar_label: Implement a custom query module in Python
+# Implement a custom query module in Python
----

 This tutorial will give you a basic idea of how to develop a custom query module in Python with Memgraph Lab 2.0 and use it on a dataset.